Azure/logicapps/github-sample/README.md

     ```
     1. Save the output of the above command to [GitHub Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and call the secret `AZURE_CREDENTIALS`:
     1. You also need to create a secret `AZURE_SUB` with the subscription ID of the subscription you want to deploy to.
 Subscription IDs can be found using the `az account list -o table` command.
+    1. If you are running just build pipelines standalone for containers, you will also need to create a GitHub Secret for your ACR Password `ACRPASSWORD`.
 2. Add environment variables to your pipeline
+	- For both Container and Classic deployments
     - LA_RG (name of the resource group where your logic Apps will be deployed)
     - LA_CON (Name of the resource group where your Connections will be deployed)
+    - LA_Name (Name of the Logic App resource if you are running standalone build pipelines)
+  - For Container deployments only:
+    - Cont_Image (Name of the container image to be pushed to your Azure Container Registry(ACR))
+    - Cont_Tag (Tag of the container image to be pushed to your ACR)
+    - acrUsername (Name of your ACR)

 > #### Note on separate resource groups for Logic Apps + Connections
 >